 Jesus makes a famous statement in here that doesn’t show up in any of the other Gospels.
 It’s a statement that has provided Christians with comfort and reassurance throughout the ages.
-“Come to Me, all who are weary and heavy-laden, and I will give you rest” (11:28 NASB).
+“Come to Me, all who are weary and heavy-laden, and I will give you rest” (11:28 New American Standard Bible).
 Given the context around that statement, many Bible experts say Jesus was probably talking about all of the rules and traditions that Pharisees and other top Jewish leaders imposed on the people.
 In place of all these laws that were written down and quoted, Jesus was going to give them the law written on the heart by the Holy Spirit.
-New Testament writers present that as fulfillment of the prophecy in Jeremiah 31:33, “I will put My law within them and on their heart” (NASB).
+New Testament writers present that as fulfillment of the prophecy in Jeremiah 31:33, “I will put My law within them and on their heart” (New American Standard Bible).
 If the scholars got that right, should we still take the words and apply them to tough times we’re going through and burdens we have to carry?

 LIFE APPLICATION.
 Jesus said John the Baptist got criticized by his own Jewish people for eating too little and fasting all the time.
 And Jesus said those same people criticized him for eating too much and going to dinner parties all the time (11:18-19).
 How do our own fellow Christians criticize us?
 And do you think our fellow Christians are too eager to criticize, or do they generally withhold their judgment?